Monu2310/Task-Manager/README.md

 If you encounter any issues:

-1. Check the logs: `docker-compose logs`
+1. Check the console output in your terminal
 2. Ensure all environment variables are set
 3. Verify your Gemini API key is valid
 4. Check the [GitHub Issues](link-to-issues) for common problems